jizhang/jizhang.github.com/source/_drafts/deploy-flink-job-cluster-on-kubernetes.md

 dataStream.print();
 ```

+IP `192.168.99.1` allows container to access services running on minikube host.
+For this example to work, you need to run `nc -lk 9999` on your host before creating the JobManager pod.

 Run `mvn clean package`, and the compiled job jar can be found in `target/flink-on-kubernetes-0.0.1-SNAPSHOT-jar-with-dependencies.jar`.

 ## Build Docker Image

 Flink provides an official docker image on [DockerHub][11].
 We can use it as the base image and add job jar into it.
 Besides, in recent Flink distribution, the Hadoop binary is not included anymore, so we need to add Hadoop jar as well.
-Take a quick look of the base image's [Dockerfile][12], it does the following:
+Take a quick look of the base image's [Dockerfile][12], it does the following tasks:

 * Create from OpenJDK 1.8 base image.
 * Install Flink in `/opt/flink`.